2021 New Brunswick municipal elections

 Here is a summary of the mayoral races in the largest municipalities in the province and the council races for the three largest cities.
-Election results will be released on May 25, following the postponed elections in Northwest New Brunswick.
+Election results were released on May 25, following the postponed elections in Northwest New Brunswick.

 Bathurst

 The candidates for mayor are as follows:

 Beaubassin East

 The candidates for mayor are as follows:

 Campbellton

 The candidates for mayor are as follows:

 Dieppe

 The candidates for mayor are as follows:

 Edmundston

 The race in Edmundston will be held on May 25 due to a lockdown in Northwestern New Brunswick.

 The candidates for mayor are as follows: